cloudquery/docs/docs/cli/history/configuration.md

 }
 ```

-This way CloudQuery knows you're pointing to a timescaledb instance in the DSN.
+This way CloudQuery knows you're pointing to a TimescaleDB instance in the connection block.

 #### History Settings